ACMs Give Morgan Wallen His First Major Country Award Since N-Word Scandal

 Morgan Wallen took home album of the year at this year’s Academy of Country Music Awards for “Dangerous: The Double Album,” marking his first major country music award since his 2021 N-word scandal.

 In his speech, Wallen said, “When I started this album, I was a kid.
-By the time I put it out, I was a father.”
+By the time I put it out, I was a father.
+And that’s become more important to me than anything else.”
+He also thanked his fans and those who have shown him “grace.”

+Wallen continued: “To my son, this album would signify that his daddy was a fighter and he chased his dreams and worked hard to make them a reality.
+I want to say a special thank you to all the songwriters, producers and musicians that played on this album.
+I wish you were standing here next to me, this project would not be complete without each other.”

 Hosted by Dolly Parton, this year’s ACM Awards are taking place live at the Allegiant Stadium in Las Vegas and streaming exclusively on Amazon Prime Video in a two-hour format with limited commercials.